SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-24-new-cpu-leaks.md

 affected and have the microcode fix.

 On CPUs without microcode fix, the Linux kernel will switch off AVX completely.
-This negates all optimizations from this vectorization instructions, at a significantly higher cost to performance than the microcode based mitigation.
+This negates all optimizations from these vectorization instructions, at a significantly higher cost to performance than the microcode based mitigation.
 Handling Downfall was added to the Linux kernel 6.4.9, 6.1.44, 5.15.125.